 - Wheat germ

-To summarize, look for clean, non-toxic skin care products, try oil cleansing as it is the controversial miracle for acne, make sure to moisturize and use clay or mud masks 2 – 3 times a week.
+To summarize, look for natural, clean products, try oil cleansing as it is the controversial miracle for acne, make sure to moisturize and use clay or mud masks 2 – 3 times a week.
 Always remember – skin barrier boosting ingredients, pH and skin microbiome balance are extremely important.

 In addition to your skincare routine make sure you clean your makeup brushes regularly and change your pillow cases few times a week as well.